Ask AI

 Creating custom Declarative Automation conditions#

-Declarative Automation includes pre-built conditions to handle common use cases, such as executing on a periodic schedule or whenever an upstream dependency updates, but you can also customize conditions.
+Declarative Automation includes pre-built conditions to handle common use cases, such as executing on a periodic schedule or whenever an upstream dependency updates, but the core system is extremely flexible and can be tailored to your specific needs.

 By the end of this guide, you'll understand how AutomationConditions work and how to create your own custom conditions.